DFE-Digital/teacher-services-tech-docs/source/operating-a-service/incident-playbook.html.md

 The person declaring the incident should attempt to [triage the incident](/operating-a-service/how-to-categorise-technical-incidents.html) (P1, P2, P3).

+Note that for Google BigQuery the incident should not be higher than a P2.

 You can always update this later if needed.

 ### 3. Create an incident Slack channel (any incident lead)

 Initiate the Slack IncidentBot by sending the message `/incident open` in your service Slack channel or #teacher-services-infra.

 Complete the details in the IncidentBot template, and press Enter, which will automatically create a dedicated Slack channel for the incident.